 Also, please make note that if you are choosing any of the paid add-ons, you might have to shell out some extra dollars.

 One advantage of using WooCommerce is that you get the flexibility to choose extensions from a large pool of free and premium plugins in the community.
-Of course you may have to integrate multiple functionalities and that means you may have to incur separate cost for each one too.
-However, the availability of several solutions from multiple third party vendors might be a matter for convenience for many.
-For example, you can find several high quality shipping carrier integrations for WooCommerce from established developers like this one.
+Of course, you may have to integrate multiple functionalities and that means you may have to incur a separate cost for each one too.
+However, the availability of several solutions from multiple third-party vendors might be a matter for convenience for many.
+For example, you can find several high-quality shipping carrier integrations for WooCommerce from established developers like this one.
 In fact, for this feature, you need to opt for the advanced plan in Shopify.

 You need to really give in a lot of effort and thoughts in getting the right design for your online store.
 Both WooCommerce and Shopify gives ample options to help you choose a suitable design taking into account your product range.
 Let’s how each one fares in a head-on WooCommerce vs Shopify comparison.

 Shopify offers a range of high quality free and premium themes on their own store.
 The design is a top class that many experienced designers prefer the in-house themes for Shopify.
 All Shopify themes are responsive and portray a modern sensibility of design and aesthetics.
 The pricing might be a little too high for the premium ones, but you can opt for the free themes too when on a budget.
 There are several third-party options as well, where you can find awesome Shopify themes.